Chris Bailey (musician, born 1950)

 Christopher Mark Bailey (31 May 1950 – 4 April 2013) was an Australian bass guitarist and vocalist.
-He was a member of various rock groups including Headband (1971–1974), The Angels (1976–1982, 2008–2013), Gang Gajang (1984–2013), and The Stetsons (1987, 1997).
+He was a member of various rock groups including Headband (1971–1974), The Angels (1976–1982, 2008–2013), GANGgajang (1984–2013), and The Stetsons (1987, 1997).
 Bailey died of throat cancer, aged 62.

 Biography

 Christopher Mark Bailey was born on 31 May 1950 in Keith, a rural town some 225 km south-east of Adelaide.
 His parents Alfred "Bill" Bailey and Gladys (née Spencer) were publicans.
 Bailey was sent to Prince Alfred College in Adelaide as a school boarder from the age of five.

 From the age of 15, Bailey began playing bass guitar with various Adelaide bands.
 His earliest group was Tattered Sole, which he formed in 1966 while still at school, with James Ashby (guitar/vocals), Rick "Fred" Frolich (lead vocals), Rob Tillett (lead guitar/vocals), and Bob Wiltshire on drums.
 In 1967 the band replaced Bob Wiltshire with another schoolmate, John Freeman (drums/vocals), Freddy Frohlich with Richard Tipping (vocals/percussion) and Jim Ashby with Robert "Jakes" Jacobs on rhythm guitar.

 In 1968, Tattered Sole morphed into alternative rock outfit, Red Angel Panic, featuring Rob Tillett (lead guitar/vocals), Chris Bailey (bass guitar/vocals), John Freeman (drums/vocals), Ken Skinner (keyboards) and Robert "Jakes" Jacobs on rhythm guitar.
 Chris left the Red Angel Panic in 1971, by which time the line-up featured Rob Tillett (lead guitar/vocals), Chris on bass and vocals, Leon "Moses" Carmen on keyboards and Peter McCormack on drums.
 The band reformed in early 1971 with Ron Anderson on bass guitar, Lee Cass on drums, Moses on keyboards and Rob Tillett on lead guitar and vocals.
 Later that year Peter McCormack rejoined the band, replacing Lee Cass.
 The band broke up in 1972, when Rob Tillett paralysed three fingers on his left hand after a motor cycle accident.
 However, Red Angel Panic reformed in 1975, with a stellar lineup, including Chris Bailey (bass), Mick Jurd (lead guitar), Russ Johnson (guitar), Graham Davidge (guitar/flute), Moses (keyboards), John Freeman (drums), and Rob Tillett (vocals).
 The band later included Graham "Buzz Throckman" Bidstrup (drums), then when Buzz joined The Angels in 1976, JJ Hackett on drums.
 Australian musicologist, Ian McFarlane, described the group's style as "psychedelic/cosmic blues rock" and they were "one of the first outfits of the day to espouse a social and political agenda.
 The band played the college circuit, as well as the usual round of moratoriums and protest marches".
 Bailey was recorded on Red Angel Panic's first single, "Viet Rock"/"Private Investigator" (late 1970) and a number of so far unreleased recordings between 1970 and 1977, which are now being remastered to be released in 2015.
 (Some of these previously unreleased Red Angel Panic tracks are now accessible on SoundCloud.)